 Let’s take a look at the flight we showed at the start of this article (that 3rd February 2019 waitlisted Business award from Singapore to Perth).

-Note how ExpertFlyer is a bit more accurate – seat 11K for example is not yet occupied on this flight, but as a bassinet position it is blocked for booking on the SIA seat map.
+Note how ExpertFlyer is a bit more accurate – seat 11K for example is not yet occupied on this flight, but as a bassinet position it is blocked for booking on the SIA seat map (therefore appears occupied).
 As we’re interested in how many passengers are booked (14, leaving 22 empty seats), that can be an important difference.

 Also, ExpertFlyer doesn’t require you to enter any booking details before showing you the seat map.